mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 THE KICKER
-An extremist group called the Canisus Freedom Fighters (CFF) have planned an audacious jailbreak, which will unfortunately derail the Travellers’ plans.
+An extremist group called the Canisus Freedom Fighters (CFF) have planned an audacious jailbreak, which will unfortunately derail the Travellers' plans.
 The CFF have been earning a reputation through a number of retaliatory attacks on state security forces and branded a terrorist group by the government.